Aviary History

 As an Association of Zoos and Aquariums (AZA) accredited facility, we continually strive to meet the highest standards to make the experience for our guests and the birds who call Tracy Aviary home the absolute best possible.
 We continue to enhance our grounds and expand our programming to further our mission to inspire curiosity and caring for birds and nature through education and conservation.

 As part of that mission, in 2020, we opened a new campus, Tracy Aviary’s Jordan River Nature Center in South Salt Lake.
+In 2024 the name was changed to the Nature Center at Pia Okwai.
 Click here to learn more about the vision and future of the Nature Center.

 Check out some historic photos and articles from Tracy Aivary